Selected Past Exhibits, Commissions and Studio Projects:

 The inventory from the workshop was hand carried from Tangendorf via “bummed” car ride to Berlin, in a shopping bag.
 The entire exhibit then was luggage-carried home to Kansas in a “Lute” case acquired from a nearby, Berlin music laden.

-A homecoming exhibit at Commerce Galley (at the GO Away Garage) held the following September.
-Photos and video below.
+A homecoming exhibit at the GO Away Garage Gallery

 The New Zealander Berlin